- What is gas flaring?

 What is gas flaring?

 Gas flaring is the burning of the natural gas associated with oil extraction.
 The practice has persisted from the beginning of oil production over 160 years ago.
-It takes place due to a range of issues, from market and economic constraints, to a lack of appropriate regulation and political will.
+Associated gas is wastefully flared for a variety of reasons from market and economic constraints, to a lack of infrastructure to capture the gas, or the absence of effective and enforced regulations and a lack of priority by field operators.
 Flaring and venting are a waste of a valuable natural resource that should either be used for productive purposes, such as generating power, or conserved.
-For instance, the amount of gas currently flared each year – about 148 billion cubic meters – could power the whole of sub-Saharan Africa.
+For instance, the amount of gas currently flared each year – about 148 billion cubic meters – could, if supplied to power generation facilities, power the whole of sub-Saharan Africa.

 Why is gas flared?